-The main reason patients with hip pain come to OrthoRegen® is to avoid hip replacement surgery, which is usually due to damage caused by hip arthritis.
-The majority of folks have received years of different types of treatments such as multiple cortisone injections, prescriptions for NSAIDs (which actually degenerate articular cartilage further), and other therapies that have failed to sufficiently relieve their pain.
+The main reason patients with hip pain come to OrthoRegen® is to avoid hip replacement surgery.
+And the pain is usually due to damage caused by hip arthritis.
+The majority of these folks have received years of different types of treatments such as multiple cortisone injections, prescriptions for NSAIDs (which actually degenerate articular cartilage further), and other therapies that have failed to sufficiently relieve their pain.
 They have tried the different treatments offered by their doctor and orthopedic surgeons, only to find that they haven’t worked.

 Overuse injuries or traumatic injuries to these various soft tissue structures damage them (ligaments, tendons, and/or hip labrum) and put into motion the arthritis cycle.
-As this cycle progresses, arthritis pain becomes a source of persistent and often unrelenting pain and disability, which puts a damper on everyday activities, and sometimes makes even the simplest of tasks difficult to accomplish.
+As this cycle progresses, arthritis pain becomes a source of persistent and often unrelenting pain and disability, which puts a damper on everyday activities.
+And the symptoms can make even the simplest of tasks difficult to accomplish.
 That is why so many people turn to Regenerative Orthopedics for Chronic Hip Pain treatment.

 Arthritis is the most common cause of chronic hip pain.
 Symptoms may include pain while driving or pain with sitting for longer periods of time.
-Other symptoms include limited motion in the hip, with stiffness, pain, and soreness.
+And other symptoms include limited motion in the hip, with stiffness, pain, and soreness.
 Have you started to waddle?
 Waddling is definitely something we observe in those with hip arthritis.

-Labral tears, femoroacetabular impingement, and hip dysplasia are a few other structural hip disorders that can cause chronic joint pain and promote ongoing joint instability, and later, the development of arthritis.
+Labral tears, femoroacetabular impingement, and hip dysplasia are a few other structural hip disorders that can cause chronic joint pain and promote ongoing joint instability.
+And later, the development of arthritis.
 Surgeons may recommend surgery for all of these conditions.

 Have other treatments failed to give you the relief from pain you seek, or the return to function you once enjoyed?
 Regenerative Orthopedics are very successful at changing many patients lives for the better by decreasing pain and stiffness levels, boosting exercise ability, and lowering or eliminating the need for pain medication.